Introduction

 Bullet Journaling for Mental Health

 Love structure?
-Bullet journaling blends creativity and organization, offering stress relief in a beautifully systematic way.
+Bullet journaling blends creativity and organisation, offering stress relief in a beautifully systematic way.

 Benefits of Journaling